 Viewing items with Category: All Categories, Year: All Years

-University of South Florida researchers release findings from national opinion survey on COVID-19, Biden/DeSantis approval ratings and other policy issues
+University of South Florida researchers release findings from statewide public opinion survey on COVID-19, Biden/DeSantis approval ratings and other policy issues

 Researchers with the University of South Florida have released results from a statewide survey that measures public opinion on a variety of current policy issues.
 These results address COVID-19, presidential/gubernatorial job approval, infrastructure and education.

 The slackening of vaccinations is leading to a large resurgence of COVID-19 infections in Florida.
 New data shows that there’s been a 70 percent drop in the rate of people getting vaccinated in Hillsborough County since April.

 USF-developed AI system unites global agencies to identify emerging infectious diseases, receives support from Microsoft